jassalarjan/AetherTrack/CALENDAR_VIEW_DOCUMENTATION.md

 ## Conclusion

-The Calendar View feature will significantly enhance TaskFlow's task management capabilities by providing a visual, time-based interface for planning and tracking work.
+The Calendar View feature will significantly enhance AetherTrack's task management capabilities by providing a visual, time-based interface for planning and tracking work.
 This documentation provides a complete implementation guide that can be followed step-by-step to add this feature to the application.

 ### Benefits:
 - ✅ Better deadline visualization